Harley Quinn in “Birds of Prey” (Warner Bros./Courtesy)

 Another blames the “Captain Marvel” effect.
 Just like Marvel’s superhero movie with a female lead, many were quick to judge the movie before it even hit theaters claiming it was just pushing a “woke female agenda.”
 But again, on the other hand, DC’s own “Wonder Woman” which pulled in over $821 million.

-With the power house that is Robbie’s performance as the “maid of mischief” and the rest of the star studded ensemble, maybe the more consumer friendly name change will change the fate of the fantabulous emancipation of one Harley Quinn.
+With the power house that is Robbie’s performance as the “maid of mischief” and the rest of the star studded ensemble, maybe the more consumer friendly name change will save the fate of the fantabulous emancipation of one Harley Quinn.